makgyver/pyros/README.md

 in this case a kernel 'K' is required as parameter.
 The code shows an example of linear kernel built using the support methods provided by the 'utils' module.
+The 'utils' module includes also the 'kernel' submodule which contains some useful methods related to kernels and also some kernel functions implementation as the one described in

+"Disjunctive Boolean Kernels for Collaborative Filtering in Top-N Recommendation" by M.Polato and F. Aiolli.

 After the instanciation of the recommender it has to be trained: